resbaz/nectar-cloud-lessons/Planning/Lessons.md

 * the machines they launch are virtual
 * the hard drives are based on files named images
+* a snapshot is really just an image by another name
+* why launching an instance can take time
-* the reason for ephemeral drives.
+* the reason for ephemeral disks: and it's implications

+They will be introduced to key pairs and security groups.

+They will also know how to reach out for help, and how to extend their trial project.

 ## Motivation